Xon/XenForo2-WarningImprovements/upload/src/addons/SV/WarningImprovements/_no_upload/README.md

 - Option to require a note when entering a warning
  - and enforce a minimum length
 - Ability to see warning actions applied to an account from the front-end
-  - users may see warning actions against thier account
+  - users may see warning actions against their account
   - automatically roll-up identical warning actions to show the latest expiry
   - per-group moderator permissions for editing/viewing all/disable summarization.
 - Additional conversation substitution replaceable for the warning conversation.